Afnanksalal/Ptero-vm/README.md

  _Ngrok is a tunneling software to portforward your server  to custom domains other than the numeric ip_

 - to run ngrok just type `ngrok http <port>` or `ngrok tcp <port>` ie: `ngork tcp 22`  in your terminal and continue the steps. if you have any doubts [[Read this docs!]](https://ngrok.com/docs)

+__Lavalink:__

+ _Lavalink is a standalone program, written in Java.
+It's a lightweight solution for playing music from sources such as YouTube or Soundcloud_

+- to run Lavalink type `java -jar Lavalink.jar`. the default port to connect will be `443` and default pass will be `lavalinkpass`. you can edit it by editing the `application.yml` file

 ## ✨ Credits